Medical out-of-pocket limit

 - Amounts paid by the plan, including services covered in full (preventive).

 - Prescription drug costs.
-See how the prescription drug out-of-pocket limit works (which is counted separately by Washington State Rx Services).
+See how the prescription drug out-of-pocket limit works.

-- Balance billed amounts (see definition of balance billing below).
+- Balance billed amounts.
 For exceptions, see “Exceptions: Out-of-network provider services that count” below.

 - Services not covered by the plan (see examples).